 Grantley Hall is part of The Skell Valley Project between the National Trust and Nidderdale AONB, which aims to slow water flow along the River Skell in order to improve the natural landscape for people and wildlife.

 They aim to reuse and reduce waste at all points throughout the product life cycle via both traditional methods and new technologies.
-They purchase food in glass containers to reduce the consumption of plastic, and any excess food is sent to a local recycling plant where it is fermented and used to generate power for the national grid.
+Any excess food is sent to a recycling plant where it is fermented and used to generate power for the national grid.